Mini (Mark I)

-The Mark I Mini (1959–1967) was the first version of British Motor Corporation's Mini.
+The Mark I Mini (1959–1967) was the first version of British Motor Corporation's Mini model.
 It is characterised by its sliding windows, external door hinges and "moustache" grille.
-In the United Kingdom the Mark I was produced between 1959 and 1967, with production in Australia continuing until 1970.
+In the United Kingdom the Mark I was produced between 1959 and 1967 at the Longbridge Plant near BMC's headquarters, with production in Australia continuing until 1970.
 The Mini Mark I was sold under both Austin and Morris marque names.